How Should Companies Handle a Ransomware Attack?

 Share this article:

-Ransomware attacks are an increasingly common type of cyberattack, affecting businesses of all sizes and in all industries.
+Ransomware attacks are an increasingly common type of cyberattack, affecting businesses of all sizes and in every industry.

 What Are the Signs of a Ransomware Attack?